afonsobarrenha/pocs/implementation/Node-Udemy/README.md

 > Examples of endpoints: http://vidly.com/api/customers or http://api.vidly.com/customers.
 GET /api/customers/, GET /api/customers/1.
 PUT /api/customers/1 { name: '' }.
 DELETE /api/customers/1.
 POST /api/customers/ { name: 'Customer1' }.

+> We have an example of a Middleware function when we call express.json() method.
+This method returns a function, a Middleware function, and the job of this Middleware function is to read the request, and if there is a JSON object in the body of the request, it will parse the body of the request into a JSON object, and then it will set request.body property.

 ## Commands

 ### Node